jyoungblood/0x00/readme.md

 vscode sftp (creds + upload)
 git init & push (on server? & overwrite local copy when done?)
 ?? add vscode to gitignore?
-?? anything on the server? (set up repo?)
+?? anything on the server? (set up repo? or just do git stuff locally?)

 edit settings to connect to database copy/paste a simple test route